daiquocnguyen/Graph-Transformer/README.md

 <a href="https://github.com/daiquocnguyen/U2GNN/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/daiquocnguyen/U2GNN"></a>
 <img alt="GitHub" src="https://img.shields.io/github/license/daiquocnguyen/U2GNN">

 This program provides the implementation of our U2GNN as described in our paper: [Universal Self-Attention Network for Graph Classification](https://arxiv.org/abs/1909.11855), where we use a transformer self-attention network to learn node and graph embeddings.
 In general, our supervised and unsupervised U2GNN models produce new highest accuracies on most of the benchmark datasets.
-More importantly, to the best of our knowledge, our work is the first study of using the unsupervised training setting to train a GNN-based model for the graph classification task.
-We show that an unsupervised model outperforms up-to-date supervised models by a large margin.
+More importantly, to the best of our knowledge, our work is the first study of using the unsupervised setting to train a GNN-based model to improve graph classification.
 Therefore, we suggest that future GNN works should pay more attention to the unsupervised training setting.

 <p align="center">
 	<img src="https://github.com/daiquocnguyen/U2GNN/blob/master/U2GNN.png">